forlond/phpunit-testing-tools/docs/symfony_form.md

 The callable will be called with a new `TestForm` instance for that child, all the `TestForm` methods ara available.

+> [!NOTE]
-Note: The use of this method will assert about the existence of the child, so if the child does not exist, the test will fail.
+> The use of this method will assert about the existence of the child, so if the child does not exist the test will
+> fail.

 ```php
 public function child(string $child, callable $expect): self